jjlin/vaultwarden-shared-hosting/README.md

 For more details, see [Passenger and Python WSGI](https://help.dreamhost.com/hc/en-us/articles/215769548-Passenger-and-Python-WSGI).

 If you visit your subdomain now (e.g., `https://bw.example.org`), you should see a `502 Bad Gateway` message.
-This is because the bitwarden_rs backend is not yet running.
+This is because the Vaultwarden backend is not yet running.

-## Start the bitwarden_rs backend
+## Start the Vaultwarden backend

-Make sure you're in the `bwrs` directory for the steps below.
+Make sure you're in the `vaultwarden` directory for the steps below.

-### Download the bitwarden_rs server and web vault
+### Download the Vaultwarden server and web vault

 Run this command:

-    $ ./docker-image-extract bitwardenrs/server:alpine
+    $ ./docker-image-extract vaultwarden/server:alpine

 The output should look like the following (the layer IDs will likely all be different) :